arnaudlayec/odoo-community-alayec/mrp_project_link/readme/DESCRIPTION.rst

-This module links production Work Orders from MRP to projects.
+This module adds a required *Project* field on Manufacturing Orders and related documents.
+This is useful for business verticals likes Construction which production is almost only project-oriented.

-It adds:
+It also adds:
+* a *Manufacturing Orders* Smart-Button on Project form
-* a *Project* field on Work Order form and tree view
+* a related *Project* field on `form` and `tree` view of:
-* a *Description* field on Work Order form and tree view, to explicitely name the Work Orders
+    * Work Orders
-* a *Work Orders* Smart-Button on Project form, visible from 1 work order on the project
+    * Manufacturing Times
+    * Stock Picking
+    * Stock Move (and Lines)
+    * Stock Valuation Layers (depency with native Odoo CE module `stock_account`)